U.N. surveillance expert urges global moratorium on sale of spyware

 Kaye cited the examples of Pegasus spyware, produced by Israel’s NSO Group, which he said had been identified as being used to target individuals in 45 countries, and FinSpy, also known as FinFisher, produced by German-British Gamma Group.

+NSO Group said its technology was a vital tool to save lives and stop terrorists and criminals who used encrypted technology, and all companies providing such services had an obligation to ensure ethical use of their technology.

+“It is not a tool to be weaponized against human rights activists or political dissidents,” NSO said in an emailed response.
+“That’s why there is such a high bar for ever becoming a licensed customer.”

-Kaye said the system for oversight was “hardly exists”, and there was an “extraordinary risk of abuse”.
+In his report, Kaye said government oversight of spyware “hardly exists”, and there was an “extraordinary risk of abuse”.

-Especially murky was the “vulnerabilities market”, where governments could to exploit flaws in commonly available software to access individual communications and devices, without the knowledge of the device or software manufacturer.

-Governments were conducting surveillance without fear of any legal consequence, and companies were failing to meet even the most basic principles of protecting the human rights of people affected by their products and services.
+Governments were conducting surveillance without fear of any legal consequence, and companies were failing to meet the most basic principles of protecting the human rights of people affected by their products and services.

 “Digital surveillance is no longer the preserve of countries that enjoy the resources to conduct mass and targeted surveillance based on in-house tools.
-Private industry has stepped in, unsupervised and with something close to impunity.”
+Private industry has stepped in, unsupervized and with something close to impunity.”